Taylor makes hefty workload pay off as Colts beat Vikings

 Taylor wasn’t Indy’s only impressive rookie.

-Michael Pittman Jr. caught four passes for 37 yards, Julian Blackmon tipped the ball to Khari Willis for an interception and Rodrigo Blankenship made all four of his field-goal attempts.
+Michael Pittman Jr. caught four passes for 37 yards, Julian Blackmon tipped the ball to Khari Willis for an interception and Rodrigo Blankenship made all four field-goal attempts.

-The Colts had a nearly 17-minute edge in time of possession, too, as they improved to 12-0 all-time against the Vikings in home games.

 Minnesota took a 3-0 lead on its opening possession, but Taylor’s 5-yard TD run early in the second quarter gave Indy a 7-3 lead.
 The safety made it 9-3 and Blankenship made three field goals before Zach Pascal caught a 2-yard TD pass from Rivers to make it 25-3.